There are two kinds of boundary violations: overt and covert.

-In this covert violation, you (consciously or unconsciously) use deception, manipulation, rather than force to enter the gates, gaining trust even as you do not act in a trustworthy way.
+In this covert violation, you (consciously or unconsciously) use deception or manipulation rather than force to enter the gates, gaining trust even as you do not act in a trustworthy way.

 In this violation the survivor consents to their own violation, because the abuser uses deceit and manipulation to get access to the survivor’s trust and lower their defences.
 Once inside the gates, the abuser damages everything they touch.

 When she lets you in, instead of simply being good to her, you undermine her trust in her perceptions, smashing up her emotional safety from the inside.

 This behavior takes what you want, exploiting the survivor to meet needs of yours, without the incumbent relational responsibility involved in gaining another human being’s physical and emotional trust.

 This is a Trojan boundary violation.

 Once inside the gates, in order to get what you want without relational responsibility or accountability, you gaslight her, manipulate those around you both, tell different versions of reality to different people, keep her feeling unstable and off balance, and create uncertainty, confusion, and instability.
 People who have a lifetime of knee-jerk practice in using manipulation to get their needs met, or who engage in these kinds of actions reflexively and even unconsciously, can be so practiced at it that it becomes second nature to them.
-This can happen so quietly that it occurs while hiding this deceit from everyone else, doing it on a narrowband channel that only the survivor perceives, so those around them do not understand what is going wrong.
+This can happen so quietly that it occurs while hiding this deceit from everyone around them, doing it on a narrowband channel that only the survivor experiences, so those around them do not understand what is going wrong.